11807 N 131st East Avenue Owasso, OK 74021

 Owasso, a quiet, family-oriented community, lies northeast of the city of Tulsa.
 As part of Oklahoma’s Green Country, it is located in an absolutely breathtaking region filled with hills, pastures and various bodies of water.
 The city puts a great emphasis on community and family, making it an ideal location for homebuyers looking for a peaceful and cozy place to call home.

-Owasso has a population of roughly 35,784, bringing it to the status of Tulsa’s third largest suburb.
+Owasso has a population of roughly 35,784, bringing it to the status of Tulsa’s third-largest suburb.
 With the US national average at 100, Owasso’s cost of living index falls at 96, 11% higher than the state average.
 However, the average household income for the city is $65, 881, nearly $15,000 higher than the state average.
-Owasso continues to be a great place for family real estate.
+Owasso continues to be a great place for families.
 Roughly 80% of Owasso residents are homeowners with less than a quarter of residents being single.

 The small yet growing city is well known for being a community drive area.
 Each year, the town performs the annual OSNI-Owasso Cares Day of Service where volunteers spend their time cleaning and conserving their city.
 The effort received the Innovation Award at the Keep Oklahoma Beautiful Annual Environmental Excellence Awards Program in 2013.
 And a variety of bronze statues of an active young boy and girl reside in various locations of the city, an arts initiative known as the Timmy and Cindy project.
 The statues serve the purpose of reminding everyone of what makes Owasso great — community.